ashAKT/Secure_blind_watermarking_using_arnold_transform/README.md

 Major threat in digital watermarking are attacks such as image processing attack, geometric attacks, cryptographic attacks, and protocol attack [4].

 ## Future Works:
-Can possibly be extended to secure watermarking in videos for digital rights management.
+1. This work can possibly be extended to secure watermarking in videos for digital rights management.
+2. Digital rights of any work can be traced easily if it is stored in Blockchain.

 ## References:
 1. Zhaofeng, Ma, Huang Weihua, and Gao Hongmin.
 "A new blockchain-based trusted DRM scheme for built-in content protection."
 EURASIP Journal on Image and Video Processing 2018.1 (2018): 1-12.